dxgldotorg/dxgl/ReadMe.txt

 == Roadmap ==
 These are goals to be set for future releases.

-Items marked (done) have been completed in a SVN build.

-- Version 0.0.3 Pre-Alpha
+- Version 0.0.4 Pre-Alpha
+* Add support for DirectDraw versions 2 to 7
 * Sort video modes (optional, set in dxglcfg)
 * Support uncommon color depths (optional, set in dxglcfg)
 * Support low resolution modes (optional, set in dxglcfg)
-* Support surface access via Windows GDI
+* Fix GCC build

-- Version 0.0.4 Pre-Alpha
+- Version 0.0.5 Pre-Alpha
 * Fully implement scaling and filtering options
 * Add more test patterns to dxgltest (increase back buffer count to see them)

-- Version 0.0.5 Pre-Alpha
-* Fully implement color palettes for primary surface
+* Support surface access via Windows GDI

 == Installation ==